-Welcome to our site–a source for community news and information about Red Mountain Park in Birmingham, Alabama.
+Welcome to our site–a source for volunteer news and information about Red Mountain Park in Birmingham, Alabama.

 For directions to the parking area and trail head, click here.